graalvm/graal-languages-demos/graalwasm/graalwasm-embed-c-code-guide/README.md

 ```

 This introduces an import in the resulting WebAssembly module.
-The import will try to pull a function named `java-increment` from the imported module `env`.
+The import will pull a function named `java-increment` from the imported module `env`.
 Within our C code, this function will be available under the name `javaInc`.
 We can update our `floyd` function to use `javaInc` like so: